thoughtbot/BotKit/README.md

+#_Warning_
+BotKit is deprecated as of 0.1.11.
+0.1.10 is the last working version.
+This library will not longer be maintained.

+---

 # BotKit

 BotKit is a Cocoa Touch static library for use in iOS projects.
 It includes a number of helpful classes and categories that are useful during the development of an iOS application.

-##_Warning_
-BotKit is deprecated as of 0.1.11.
-0.1.10 is the last working version.
-This library will not longer be maintained.

 ## Installation